 -

-The Computational Sensing team at MERL is seeking a highly motivated intern to conduct fundamental research in integrated sensing and communication (ISAC) with a focus on signal processing for WLAN sensing.
-Expertise in waveform/sequence optimization, integrated precoding for ISAC, and ToF-Doppler-Angle spectrum estimation using Wi-Fi packets is highly desired.
-Familiarity with IEEE 802.11 (ac/ax/ad/ay) standards is a plus.
-Knowledge of Wi-Fi-based localization, occupancy sensing, device-free pose/gesture recognition, skeleton tracking, and multi-modal fusion is an asset.
+The Computational Sensing team at MERL is seeking a highly motivated intern to conduct fundamental research in integrated sensing and communication (ISAC) with a focus on signal processing, model-based learning, and optimization.
+Expertise in joint waveform/sequence optimization, integrated ISAC precoder/combiner design, model-based learning for ISAC, and downlink/uplink/active sensing under timing and frequency offsets is highly desired.
+Familiarity with IEEE 802.11 (ac/ax/ad/ay) standards is a plus but not required.
 The intern will collaborate with a small group of MERL researchers to develop novel algorithms, design experiments using MERL in-house testbed, and prepare results for publication.
 The expected duration of the internship is 3 months with a flexible start date.

-- Research Areas: Artificial Intelligence, Communications, Computational Sensing, Data Analytics, Dynamical Systems, Machine Learning, Optimization, Robotics, Signal Processing
+- Research Areas: Artificial Intelligence, Communications, Computational Sensing, Dynamical Systems, Machine Learning, Optimization, Signal Processing

 - Host: Perry Wang